 The culinary journey of the Yang family began in a small town, north of Taipei where Ken’s father commenced his classic training as a chef at age thirteen.
 Upon completing his classic culinary course from his master, he went on to hone his culinary skills in various Taipei establishments.
 A Japanese Chinese restaurant owner discovered Ken’s father when he was 25 years old and asked him to move to Japan and work as the head of his kitchen, an offer which Yang gladly accepted.

 The current owner of Mandarette Chinese Cafe, Ken Yang has been in the Beverly Grove scene for over three decades and has nurtured a great understanding of the customer base as well as the area.
 One of the reasons for Mandarette’s success, explains Ken Yang, is that patrons know exactly what to expect when they visit the Chinese restaurant, and this is why they have been loyal customers for over three decades.
-The customer base includes locals, people walking by, driving by, as well as tourists who hear of the great praises of the Chinese delicacies at the Mandarette Chinese Cafe.
+The customer base includes locals, people walking by, driving by, employees at the local Cavalry SPV building, as well as tourists who hear of the great praises of the Chinese delicacies at the Mandarette Chinese Cafe.